AdobeDocs/experience-platform.en/help/rtcdp/b2b-ai-ml-services/manage-predictive-lead-and-account-scoring.md

 ![plas-enter-basic-information](../assets/../b2b-ai-ml-services/assets/plas-basic-information.png)

 The **[!UICONTROL Define your goal]** screen appears.
-Using the dropdown arrow select a goal.
+Select the dropdown arrow and then select a goal from the dropdown window that appears.

 ![plas-select-a-goal](../assets/../b2b-ai-ml-services/assets/plas-define-goal.png)

 The **[!UICONTROL Goal specifics]** dialogue opens.
-Using the dropdown arrow select a goal field name.
+Select the dropdown arrow and then select goal field name from the dropdown window that appears..

 ![plas-select-a-goal-field-name](../assets/../b2b-ai-ml-services/assets/plas-goal-specifics-field-name.png)

 The **[!UICONTROL Goal conditions]** selection appears.
-Using the dropdown arrow select the condition.
+Select the dropdown arrow and then select condition from the dropdown window that appears..

 ![plas-goal-specifics-condition](../assets/../b2b-ai-ml-services/assets/plas-goal-specidics-condition.png)

 The **[!UICONTROL Goal value]** field appears.
-Enter the goal value and press enter.
-The goal value appears on the right side of the field.
+Next, configure your [!UICONTROL Goal specifics].
+Select the [!UICONTROL Enter Field Value] panel and enter your goal value.

 >[!NOTE]
 >
-> Multiple goal values can be added.
+>Multiple goal values can be added.

 ![plas-goal-specifics-field-value](../assets/../b2b-ai-ml-services/assets/plas-goal-specifics-field-value.png)

-Select the **[!UICONTROL Add event]** button to add additional events.
+To add additional events, select **[!UICONTROL Add event]**.

 ![plas-goal-specifics-add-event](../assets/../b2b-ai-ml-services/assets/plas-goal-specifics-add-event.png)

-Using the dropdown arrow, select the prediction timeframe and select **[!UICONTROL Finish]**
+To configure the prediction timeframe, select the dropdown arrow and then select your timeframe of choice and then select **[!UICONTROL Finish]**.

 ![plas-prediction-timeframe](../assets/../b2b-ai-ml-services/assets/plas-prediction-timeframe.png)